-This command line utility supports single-byte code pages, UTF-8, UTF-16 LE/BE, and EBCDIC.
+This command line utility is a codepage converter.
+It supports charsets such as single-byte code pages, UTF-8, UTF-16 LE/BE, and EBCDIC.
 Its designed to process big files also.
-It shall work on Windows XP onwards.
+It shall work on Windows XP onwards (tested on XP, Windows 7, Windows 8.1, and Windows 10).
 It's a free and open source tool.

 A few days ago miskox asked me to rewrite an old 16 bit tool that he uses in order to make it run on 64 bit Windows also.
 The tool converts text from one single-byte code page to another.
 I bet the native English speakers of you are wondering what such a tool is even good for.
 The answer is that the CMD console and Windows applications use different code pages where non-ASCII characters have different code points.
 Thus, characters like Ü, É, Š, and the like show up as different/wrong characters.

 Converts a stream of characters to another code page.

 CONVERTCP CP_In CP_Out [/i "infile.txt"] [/o "outfile.txt"] [/b|/a]

 CP_In Code Page Identifier of the input stream

 CP_Out Code Page Identifier of the output stream

 For a list of Code Page Identifiers see

 Use with single-byte code pages, UTF-8, or UTF-16.

 Alternatively you can use 0 for the ANSI Code Page